themarcelolewin/GPT-Tweet/README.md

 # GPT-Tweet
 Creates a Twitter Bot that Posts Random AI (Artificial Intelligence) Terms using OpenAI GPT-3.
 For more information, check out [Creative Spark AI](https://www.creativespark.ai).
+Below are the steps I took to get this script completed.
 #
 - **Create Web Accounts**
     - Create a developer account in Twitter